rdegges/rdegges-blog/articles/2012/dangerous-people.md

-If you're a computer programmer, engineer, graphic designer, or any combination of the above, you're in an incredibly unique position right now: you have the ability, tools, and power to build immense wealth, influence, and fame--much more so than at any previous time in history.
+If you're a computer programmer, engineer, graphic designer, or any combination of the above, you're in an incredibly unique position right now: you have the ability, tools, and power to build immense wealth, influence, and fame--much moreso than at any previous time in history.

-With a laptop, an internet connection, and 50$ you can bootstrap even the most ambitious technical projects *by yourself*, decimating even the most highly established, well-funded and successful businesses in an incredibly small amount of time.
+With a laptop, an internet connection, and 50\$ you can bootstrap even the most abitious technical projects *by yourself*, decimating even the most highly established, well-funded and successful businesses in an incredibly small amount of time.